Cerro Armazones

-Cerro Armazones is a mountain located in the Sierra Vicuña Mackenna of the Chilean Coast Range of the Andes, approximately 130 km southeast of Antofagasta in the Antofagasta Region, Chile.
+Cerro Armazones is a mountain located in the Sierra Vicuña Mackenna of the Chilean Coast Range of the Andes, approximately 105 km southeast of Antofagasta in the Antofagasta Region, Chile.
 The mountain is situated in an ideal location for optical astronomy due to its 89% cloudless nights annually.
 On 26 April 2010, the European Southern Observatory Council selected Cerro Armazones as the site for the planned Extremely Large Telescope (ELT); construction commenced in June 2014.
 The first light observation is scheduled for 2027.

 Prior to ELT construction, Cerro Armazones had an elevation of 3,064 m, but the resulting plateau now stands several meters lower after the summit was truncated during construction.

-Situated on a neighbouring hill approximately 1 km to the southwest and 230 m below Cerro Armazones lies the Polish Cerro Armazones Observatory, operated by the Nicolaus Copernicus Astronomical Center of the Polish Academy of Sciences in Warsaw.
+Situated on a neighbouring hill approximately 1 km to the southwest and 230 m below Cerro Armazones lies the Polish Cerro Murphy Observatory, operated by the Nicolaus Copernicus Astronomical Center of the Polish Academy of Sciences in Warsaw.
 Observations are conducted by the Araucaria Project.